The Business Post Magazine 'Made by Children' Project | Business Post

 Terms and Conditions

+This project is open to all those under the age of eighteen.
 By submitting your Artwork to The Business Post, you agree to grant to Business Post Media Group, a non-exclusive, irrevocable, non-transferable, worldwide license to use, promote, display, reproduce, and distribute your Artwork for commercial and non-commercial purposes, through digital and print platforms.
-We also ask that you adhere to government advice on social distancing etc. when creating your submission.
+We also ask that you adhere to government advice on social distancing when creating your submission.